Sweden’s ‘free will’ coronavirus strategy alarms some scientists

 “To fight the epidemic you have to test,” he said.
 “The material presented by the public health authorities is weak, even embarrassing — on a scientific level, it is extremely thin.”

-The Swedish Armed Forces build a field hospital inside an exhibition center in Stockholm in March, which will provide extra intensive care space for coronavirus patients.
+The Swedish armed forces build a field hospital inside an exhibition center in Stockholm on Thursday, March 26, 2020.
+The hospital will provide extra intensive care space for coronavirus patients.
 TT News Agency/Jonas Ekstromer / Reuters

 Sweden’s state epidemiologist, Anders Tegnell, disagrees.